Iran will back Palestinian armed groups as much as it can - leader

 Last week, Iranian President Hassan Rouhani lashed out at hardliners over the mass disqualification of candidates for the election.

-Iran’s economy has been battered after Trump pulled out of a multilateral nuclear deal with the Islamic Republic in 2018 and reimposed sanctions.
+Iran’s economy has been battered after Trump pulled out of a multilateral nuclear deal with the Islamic Republic in 2018 and reimposed sanctions in a bid to bring Iran to the negotiating table for curbs on its ballistic missile program and to cut its support for regional proxies.

+America’s attempt to pressure Iran to negotiate through sanctions will not work, Rouhani said in a speech broadcast live on state TV on Wednesday.

+“They thought we would request negotiations from America.
+Negotiations by their definition, not our definition,” Rouhani said.
+“They want us to surrender through cruel, unequal and undignified negotiations.
+This is impossible for the Iranian people.”

-Reporting By Babak Dehghanpisheh; Editing by Alex Richardson
+Reporting By Babak Dehghanpisheh; Editing by Alex Richardson, William Maclean